embrace-io/embrace-docs/docs/custom-metrics-api/supported_metrics.md

 1. Refer to this [documentation](https://embrace.io/docs/embrace-api/supported_metrics_and_queries/#dimension-reduction---other)
    to understand how `top_n` dimensions work.
-2. Check the [API](https://embrace.io/docs/custom-metrics-api/#get-metrics-and-parameters-supported) to have the latest news as we're always adding in more!.
+2. You can also pull the latest set of supported metrics directly from the [API](https://embrace.io/docs/custom-metrics-api/#get-metrics-and-parameters-supported).